provence2911/Python_Data_Project/README.md

+# Overview

+Welcome to my analysis of the 2023 data job market, focusing on data analysts roles in the US with some comparision with the job market in Vietnam.
+This project was created to navigate and understand the job market more effectively.
+It delves into the top paying and top demanded skills to help identify optimal job opportunities for data analysts.

+Through a series of Python scripts, I find answers to key questions based on the data source here.

+# The Questions
+Below are the questions that I want to answer in this project:
+1. What are the most demanded skills for top 3 most popular data jobs in the US and in Vietnam?
+2. How are in-demand skills trending for Data Analyst in the US?
+3. How well do jobs and skills pay?
+4. What are the optimal skills for data analysts to learn? (high demand and high paying)

+# Tools I used

+- **Python**:
+    - Pandas Library
+    - Matplotlib Library
+    - Seaborn Library
+- **Jupyter Notebooks**
+- **Visual Studio Code**
+- **Git & GitHub**

 # The Analysis

-## 1. What are the most demanded skills for top 3 most popular data jobs in the US and in Vietnam?
+1. What are the most demanded skills for top 3 most popular data jobs in the US and in Vietnam?

 Data jobs in the US are very common.
 So I want to highlight the most popular jobs and most often required skills for these jobs in this country and have a comparison with the situation in Vietnam.
 This helps me to focus on skills most important to my job target.

 ### Methodology